Lifting tropical bitangents: Lifting bitangent lines

 \subsection{Lifting tropical lines tangent at two points of different connected components}

 Let $C$ be a smooth algebraic plane curve tropicalizing to $\Gamma$.
-In addition to being tropically smooth, we require that $C$ is generic in a sense specified below.
+We require that $\Gamma$ is smooth, and in addition that $C$ is generic in a sense specified below.
 Moreover, the vertices and intersection points of $\Lambda$ and $\Gamma$ are assumed to be integral points (we can always reach that by replacing $t^{\frac{1}{N}}$ by $t$ for some $N$).

 The possible combinatorial types of intersections of $\Lambda$ and $\Gamma$ (see Figure \ref{fig-alltypes}) of multiplicity greater or equal to two are: \begin{enumerate} \item An edge of $\Gamma$ intersecting an edge of $\Lambda$ transversally in a point $P$. \item A vertex of $\Gamma$ intersecting the interior of an edge of $\Lambda$ in a point $P$. \item An edge of $\Gamma$ intersecting $\Lambda$ non-transversally in a line segment. \item The interior of an edge $e$ of $\Gamma$ intersecting the vertex $P$ of $\Lambda$. \item A vertex of $\Gamma$ intersecting the vertex of $\Lambda$. \end{enumerate}